After years of experimentation, a key question comes to the forefront in 2026:

 -

-ROI effect: less time required, fewer errors, lower process costs.
+ROI benefits: less time spent, fewer errors, lower process costs.

-Gartner rates this area as the "safest, most broadly scalable" ROI lever of all AI use cases.*
+Gartner rates this area as the “most reliable, broadly scalable” ROI driver among all AI use cases.*

 AI improves: